-Illinois lawmakers have their eye on a bill this session that could potentially legalize iGaming in the Prairie State.
+Illinois lawmakers have their eye on a bill this session that could potentially legalize iGaming and online sports betting in the Prairie State.

 Sen. Cristina Castro (D-22) introduced the Internet Gaming Act (SB 1656) on Feb.
 8, which seeks to legalize iGaming for licensed operators, such as casinos or race tracks.